rk-ramakrishna/Angular-Notes/README.md

       *    Atom

+## Angular CLI Reference

 *   Below are Angular CLI options every developer should be aware of

        *   **serve:**       Build and serve an Angular application.
        *   **build:**       Build an Angular application.